aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-watermarks/_index.md

 ---
-title: Add watermarks to PDF using C#
+title: Add watermark to PDF using C#
-linktitle: Add watermarks
+linktitle: Add watermark
 type: docs
 weight: 40
 url: /net/add-watermarks/
 description: This article explains the features of working with artifacts and getting watermarks in PDFs using  programmatically the C#.
-lastmod: "2020-12-16"
+lastmod: "2020-12-22"
 aliases:
     - /pdf/net/working-with-existing-watermarks/
     - /pdf/net/adding-multi-line-watermark-to-existing-pdf/